schneebergerlab/syri/README.md

 conda activate syri_env
 ```

-2
-For manual installation, download/clone the repository, open the folder and run:
+- For manual installation, download/clone the repository, open the folder and run:
 `python setup.py install`

+- [Niklas Schandry](https://github.com/nschan) has created a nextflow pipeline, called [nf-plotsv](https://github.com/nschan/nf-plotsv), that can also be used to install and run syri

 ## Running: